 Caprese doesn’t have to be just a salad, either.
 Around Italy, you’ll also find Caprese pizza, pasta, and sandwiches – all made with the four key ingredients.
 Plus, you’ll also see variations of the salad itself.
 Sometimes pesto is used in place of olive oil, balsamic vinegar may be added, and to make it more of a salad, rocket or romaine lettuce may be used to bulk the dish up.

-Either way, Eggplant Parmigiana has become a classic in Italian food culture and can be found in every part of the country.
-No matter where you are, the ingredients are the same.
-Fried slices of eggplant layered with tomato sauce, basil, garlic, and a mix of pecorino, mozzarella, or caciocavallo cheese.
+Either way, Eggplant Parmigiana has become a classic in Italian food culture and can now be found in every part of the country.
+No matter where you are, the ingredients are the same: Fried slices of eggplant layered with tomato sauce, basil, garlic, and a mix of pecorino, mozzarella, or caciocavallo cheese.
+The result is a gooey and indulgent pie that strings with melted cheese and has just a touch of zing and spice to it.
+Best served with a fresh green salad.

-We’re not talking about chocolate truffles.
-Instead, we’re talking about the naturally found, earthy, and musky truffle Italians go to extreme lengths to get their hands on.
-Dogs and pigs are trained to roam the forests and mountains of Umbria, Tuscany, and Piedmont and help their trainers spot these well-camouflaged delights.
-And with prices of up to US$4000 per kilo, it’s easy to see why folks go to such lengths to get their hands on truffles.
+We’re not talking about chocolate truffles, this isn’t Belgium!
+Nope, we’re talking about the naturally found, earthy, and musky truffle Italians go to extreme lengths to get their hands on.
+Dogs and pigs are trained to roam the forests and mountains of Umbria, Tuscany, and Piedmont tohelp their trainers spot these well-camouflaged delights.
+And with prices of up to $4,000 per kilo, it’s easy to see why!

 For many, the first taste of a truffle leaves much to be desired.
-The black truffle, also the most common truffle in Italy, has a distinctive earthy, garlicky, nutty, and shockingly savory taste with an even more pungent musky smell.
+The black truffle, also the most common truffle in Italy, has a distinctive earthy, garlicky, nutty, and shockingly powerful taste, with an even more pungent musky smell.
 Much more rare is the white truffle, which somehow gives off even more scent and has a gamey flavor.

 If you’re ready to give this infamous ingredient a try, it’s best not to go too big too fast.
-Instead, opt for a dish with truffle shavings such as pasta or risotto to test out the taste without costing a fortune.
-Be careful, though; this is one food you’ll either love or hate.
+Instead, opt for a dish with truffle shavings, such as a creamy tagliatelle pasta or risotto to test out the taste without spending a fortune.
+Be careful, though, becasue this is infamously one food you’ll either love or hate.

-To put simply, bottarga is roe (egg sacs) from grey mullets or tuna that has been salted, pressed, and left to air dry for six months.
-The finished product is a dark orange and solid chunk of eggs that can be sliced to eat straight or grated over savory dishes.
+To put it simply, bottarga is roe (egg sacs) from grey mullets or tuna that has been salted, pressed, and left to air dry for six months.
+The finished product is a dark orange, solid chunk of eggs that can be sliced to eat straight or grated over savory dishes.
 If your stomach isn’t grumbling with wanting to try bottarga, we don’t blame you.
-However, if you forget how it’s made, the smoky, briny, and savory flavors are sure to change your mind.
+However, if you forget how it’s made, the smoky, briny, and savory flavors are sure to go a long way to changing your mind…

 Why is food important in Italian culture?